secworks/chacha/README.md

 quarterounds version will achieve 1 cycle/round.

+## Implementation ##
+Implementation results using Altera Quartus 13 design tool

+### Cyclone IV GX ###
+- 5628 LEs
+- 3629 registers
+- 60.1 MHz
+- 35 cycles latency
+- 870 Mbps perfomance.

+### Cyclone V GX ###
+- 2491 ALMs for logic
+- 3679 registers
+- 53.4 MHz
+- 35 cycles latency
+- 781 Mbps performance.

 ## Status ##
 (2013-12-20)
-- Top anc core are verified.
+- Top and core are verified.
 A somewhat major overhaul of the design was needed to fix proper handling of multiple block messages.

+- The design has been synthesized and senth trough the Altera Quartus backend to get completed implementations for Alteras Cyclone IV GX and Cyclone V GX devises.

 (2013-12-17)
 - Top is almost completely verified.
 Top testbench runs self checking